Sayantan2k24/kubernetes-multinode-ansible-aws/master.md

 **For K8s Master Node Configuration:**

-1. **Get the Master Node Private IP**: Retrieves the private IP address of the master node using shell commands.
+1. **Get the Master Node Private IP**: Sets the `MASTER_PRIVATE_IP` variable having the private IP address of the master node using shell commands.

 2. **Define the POD_CIDR Variable**: Sets the `POD_CIDR` variable to `192.168.0.0/16` in the shell.